JManzur/jmanzur-dev-container/README.md

 - ping
 - Terraform
 - AWS CLI
+- Boto3
 - Oh My Bash
 - Redis CLI
 - Kubectl
 - Helm
 - Go
 - [eks-node-viewer](https://github.com/awslabs/eks-node-viewer)
+- And much more!
+This is a ever-growing list.
+For a up-to-date list of installed packages, please refer to the [Dockerfile](Dockerfile).

 Yep... is a chubby boy 🐽, but it includes all the tools I need to get the job done. 😎